Privacy Policy

 The website provider automatically collects and stores information in so-called server log files, which your browser transmits while surfing.
 These are:

-- Browser type and browser version
+• browser type and browser version

-- operating system used
+• operating system used

-- “Referrer” URL, i.e. a link to the page from which you came to us
+• “Referrer” URL, i.e., a link to the page from which you came to us

-- host name of the accessing computer
+• host name of the accessing computer

-- time of the server request
+• time of the server request

-- your IP address without the last three digits
+• your IP address without the last three digits

-This data is not merged with other data sources during normal operation.
-We only receive anonymized statistical data.
 This data is collected on the basis of Art.
 6 para.
-1 lit. f GDPR and serves our legitimate interest in a technically error-free presentation and the optimization of our website, as well as tracking in the event of intentional interference with our web offer.
-The data is stored anonymously by our provider – provided that no disruptions are detected – and deleted after 60 days. (https://www.mittwald.de/faq/service-informationen/faq/datenschutz-alles-wichtige-zur-dsgvo)
+1 lit. f GDPR and serves our legitimate interest in the technically error-free presentation and optimization of our website, as well as in the investigation of any intentional impairments to our website.

 e) Cookies

-3) Forms
+3. Forms

 CleverReach

-This website uses CleverReach to send out its newsletters.
-The provider of this service is CleverReach GmbH & Co.
+The provider is CleverReach GmbH & Co.
 KG, Schafjückenweg 2, 26180 Rastede, Germany (hereinafter referred to as “CleverReach”).
-CleverReach is a service which organizes and analyzes the distribution of newsletters.
-The data you enter to subscribe to the newsletter (e.g. your email address) is stored on CleverReach servers in Germany and Ireland.
+CleverReach is a service that can be used to organize and analyze the sending of newsletters.
+The data you enter for the purpose of receiving the newsletter (e.g., email address) will be stored on CleverReach's servers in Germany or Ireland.

-The data processing is carried out on the basis of your consent (Art.
-6 (1) (a) GDPR).
+We have concluded a contract for order processing (AVV) for the use of the above-mentioned service.
+Data processing is based on your consent (Art.
+6 para.
+1 lit. a GDPR).
 You can revoke this consent at any time by unsubscribing from the newsletter.
 The legality of the data processing operations already carried out remains unaffected by the revocation.
+If you do not want CleverReach to analyze your data, you must unsubscribe from the newsletter.
+We provide a link for this purpose in every newsletter message.

-The data you provide us with for the purpose of subscribing to the newsletter will be stored by us or the newsletter service provider until you unsubscribe from the newsletter and will be deleted from the newsletter distribution list after you unsubscribe from the newsletter.
-Data stored by us for other purposes remains unaffected.
+The data you provide us for the purpose of receiving the newsletter will be stored by us or the newsletter service provider until you unsubscribe from the newsletter and will be deleted from the newsletter distribution list after you unsubscribe.
+Data stored by us for other purposes remains unaffected by this.

-5) Registration for events
+5. Registration for events

-6) Data collection by e-mail, telephone or fax
+6. Data collection by email, telephone, or fax

-If you contact us by e-mail, telephone or fax, your request, including all resulting personal data (name, request) will be stored and processed by us for the purpose of processing your request.
-We will not share this information without your consent.
-The processing of these data is based on Art.
+The processing of this data is based on Art.
 6 para.
-1 lit. b DSGVO, if your request is related to the execution of a contract or if it is necessary to carry out pre-contractual measures.
-In all other cases, the processing is based on your consent (Art.
+1 lit. b GDPR, provided that your request is related to the fulfillment of a contract or is necessary for the implementation of pre-contractual measures.
+In all other cases, processing is based on your consent (Art.
 6 para.
 1 lit. a GDPR) and/or on our legitimate interests (Art.
 6 para.
-1 lit. f GDPR), since we have a legitimate interest in the effective processing of the requests addressed to us.
-The data you send to us via contact requests will remain with us until you request us to delete it, revoke your consent to store it, or the purpose for storing the data no longer applies (e.g. after we have completed processing your request).
-Mandatory statutory provisions – in particular statutory retention periods – remain unaffected.
+1 lit. f GDPR), as we have a legitimate interest in the effective processing of inquiries addressed to us.

-7) Audio and video conferences
+7. Audio and video conferences

 Data processing